teffalump/beren/README.md

             for chunk in orthanc.get_instance_file(instance_id):
                 dcm.write(chunk)

+To get a zip of DCM files from a series:

+    with open('test.zip', 'wb') as z:
+        for chunk in orthanc.get_series_archive(<id>):
+            z.write(chunk)

-### HTTP endpoints
+### Security warning on non-HTTPS endpoints

-The rest client will warn on using HTTP endpoints.
+The rest client will warn when using HTTP endpoints.
 Strongly consider using HTTPS given the data sensitivity.

+You can disable the warning using the `warn_insecure` keyword argument:

+    orthanc = Orthanc('http://insecure.endpoint.com', warn_insecure=False)

 ### Further help